Erik Daniels: Professional career

 After going undrafted in the 2004 NBA draft, Daniels was signed by the Kings as a free agent.
-He got very limited playing time in the 2004-05 NBA season, amassing a mere 13 points and 18 rebounds over the span of 21 games.
+He got very limited playing time in the 2004–05 NBA season, amassing a mere 13 points and 18 rebounds over the span of 21 games.
 Daniels was released by the Kings on October 17, 2005, and signed with the D-League's Fayetteville Patriots.

 In the 2006–2007 season he played with the Angelico Biella of the Italian Serie A league, and in the summer of 2007 he was signed by Lottomatica Roma for the next two seasons.
 He was selected with the 7th pick in the first round of the 2008 NBA D-League Draft by the Erie BayHawks.
 On February 11, 2009, Daniels would become the first BayHawk selected to the NBA D-League All-Star game.
 He would be named an alternate on the All-Star game's blue team.

-On March 19, 2010 he joined Hapoel Gilboa Galil Elyon from the Israeli Basketball Super League, with whom he won the 2010 championship.
+On March 19, 2010, he joined Hapoel Gilboa Galil Elyon from the Israeli Basketball Super League, with whom he won the 2010 championship.

-On November 7, 2013 Erik returned to Ukrainian Superleague, having signed a contract with BC Odessa.
+On November 7, 2013, Erik returned to Ukrainian Superleague, having signed a contract with BC Odesa.

-On November 29, 2014 he signed with Argentinian team Quimsa.
+On November 29, 2014, he signed with Argentinian team Quimsa.